Gaspee affair: Duddingston and HMS Gaspee

-The incident
+Incident

 On June 9, Gaspee gave chase to the packet ship Hannah but ran aground in shallow water on the northwestern side of the bay on what is now Gaspee Point.
 The crew were unable to free the ship, and Duddingston decided to wait for high tide to set the vessel afloat.
-Before that could happen, however, a band of Providence men led by John Brown I decided to act on the "opportunity offered of putting an end to the trouble and vexation she daily caused."
+Before that could happen, however, a band of Providence men led by John Brown decided to act on the "opportunity offered of putting an end to the trouble and vexation she daily caused."
 They rowed out to the ship and boarded it at the break of dawn on June 10.
 The crew put up a feeble resistance in which they were attacked with handspikes, and Lieutenant Duddingston was shot and wounded in the groin.
 The boarding party casually read through the ship's papers before forcing the crew off the ship and setting it aflame.

-A few days after being forced off of the ship, Duddingston was arrested by a sheriff for an earlier seizure of colonial cargo.
-His commanding officer Montagu freed him by paying his fine and promptly sending him back to England to face a court-martial on the incident.
+A few days after being forced off the ship, Duddingston was arrested by a sheriff for an earlier seizure of colonial cargo.
+His commanding officer Montagu freed him by paying his fine and then promptly sent him back to England to face a court-martial on the incident.

-Joseph Bucklin was the man who shot Lt.
-Duddingston; other men who participated included Brown's brother Joseph of Providence, Simeon Potter of Bristol, and Robert Wickes of Warwick.
+Joseph Bucklin was the man who shot Duddingston; other men who participated included Brown's brother Joseph of Providence, Simeon Potter of Bristol, and Robert Wickes of Warwick.

+Charges and investigative commission

-Previous attacks by the colonists on British naval vessels had gone unpunished.
-In one case, a customs yacht was actually destroyed by fire with no administrative response.
+Previous attacks by the Americans on British naval vessels had gone unpunished.
+In one case, a customs yacht had been destroyed by fire with no administrative response.

 But in 1772, the Admiralty would not ignore the destruction of one of its military vessels on station.
-The American Department consulted the Solicitor and Attorneys General, who investigated and advised the Privy Council on the legal and constitutional options available.
+The American Department consulted the solicitor and attorneys general, who investigated and advised the Privy Council on the legal and constitutional options available.
+This included charges of arson in royal dockyards but the idea was dismissed as not legally credible, as Gaspee was not in a dockyard when it was burned.

 The Crown turned to a centuries-old institution of investigation: the Royal Commission of Inquiry, made up of the chiefs of the supreme courts of Massachusetts, New York, and New Jersey, the judge of the vice-admiralty of Boston, and Rhode Island Governor Wanton.

 The Dockyard Act passed in April demanded that anyone suspected of burning British ships should be extradited and tried in England; however, the Gaspee raiders were charged with treason.
 The task of the commission was to determine which colonists had sufficient evidence against them to warrant shipping them to England for trial.
-The Commission was unable to obtain sufficient evidence and declared their inability to deal with the case.
+The commission was unable to obtain sufficient evidence and declared their inability to deal with the case.